confluentinc/examples/ccloud/docs/beginner-cloud.rst

 .. note::

-   This example uses real resources in Confluent Cloud, and it creates and deletes topics, service accounts, API keys, and ACLs.
+   This example uses real resources in |ccloud|, and it creates and deletes topics, service accounts, API keys, and ACLs.

 To run this demo, execute the following command: